vite-pwa/vite-plugin-pwa/docs/deployment/index.md

 # Getting Started

-Since you need to install your application as a [Progressive Web App](https://web.dev/progressive-web-apps/) you must configure your server to meet PWA requirements, that is, your server must:
+Since you need to install your application as a [Progressive Web App](https://web.dev/progressive-web-apps/), you must configure your server to meet PWA requirements, that is, your server must:
 - serve `manifest.webmanifest` with mime type `application/manifest+json`
-- you must serve your application over `https`: you must also redirect from `http` to `https`
+- you must serve your application over `https`
+- you must redirect from `http` to `https`

 ## Servers